MicrosoftDocs/security/ransomware/protect-against-ransomware-phase3.md

 ---
-title: "Protect against ransomware Phase 3: Make it hard for ransomware cybercriminals to get in" ms.author: dansimp
+title: "Protect against ransomware Phase 3: Make it hard for ransomware cybercriminals to get into your organization" ms.author: dansimp
 author: dansimp
 f1.keywords: